Jose Canseco’s Ex-Wife Speaks Out About Alex Rodriguez & Jennifer Lopez Cheating Rumors

-Jose Canseco’s former wife, Jessica Canseco is speaking out about the rumors that she’s been having an affair with Alex Rodriguez behind Jennifer Lopez’s back.
+Jose Canseco’s former wife, Jessica Canseco, is speaking out about the rumors that she’s been having an affair with Alex Rodriguez behind Jennifer Lopez’s back.

 According to E!
-News, Jessica Canseco claims that her ex-husband and former baseball player, Jose Canseco, is spitting false claims about she and Alex Rodriguez cheating with each other behind Jennfier Lopez’s back.
+News, Jessica Canseco claims that her ex-husband and former baseball player, Jose Canseco, is spitting false claims about her and Alex Rodriguez cheating with each other behind Jennifer Lopez’s back.

-Jessica claims that the accusations are ridiculous, and that she and A-Rod are just friends, who actually haven’t seen one another in a very long time.
+Jessica claims that the accusations are ridiculous and that she and A-Rod are just friends, who actually haven’t seen one another in a very long time.

 “Those false accusations Jose is making are not true.
 I have known Alex for many years and haven’t even seen him for over 5.
 I certainly did not sleep with him.
 I am friendly with both him and Jennifer.
 As for Jose he can keep playing with his Alien friends,” Jessica wrote via Twitter.